Language education

-Language education – the process and practice of teaching a second or foreign language – is primarily a branch of applied linguistics, but can be an interdisciplinary field.
+Language education refers to the processes and practices of teaching a second or foreign language.
+Its study reflects interdisciplinary approaches, usually including some applied linguistics.
 There are four main learning categories for language education: communicative competencies, proficiencies, cross-cultural experiences, and multiple literacies.

 Need

 Increasing globalization has created a great need for people in the workforce who can communicate in multiple languages.
 Common languages are used in areas such as trade, tourism, diplomacy, technology, media, translation, interpretation and science.
 Many countries such as Korea (Kim Yeong-seo, 2009), Japan (Kubota, 1998) and China (Kirkpatrick & Zhichang, 2002) frame education policies to teach at least one foreign language at the primary and secondary school levels.
-However, some countries such as India, Singapore, Malaysia, Pakistan, and the Philippines use a second official language in their governments.
-According to GAO (2010), China has recently been putting enormous importance on foreign language learning, especially the English language.
+Further, the governments of some countries have more than one official language; such countries include India, Singapore, Malaysia, Pakistan, and the Philippines.
+According to GAO (2010), China has recently been putting importance on foreign language learning, especially English.